Our Council helps determine policy by tackling the issues you face day-to-day

-Our Council consists of 33 members.
-In the new Council structure which comes into force June 2021 of the 33, 13 are elected to represent geographical areas, with nine Councillors from English regions, two from Scotland and one each from Wales and Northern Ireland.
+Our current Council consists of 34 members.
+Fourteen are elected to represent geographical areas, with 10 Councillors from English regions, two from Scotland and one each from Wales and Northern Ireland.
 Twenty Councillors have designated positions representing particular membership groups.

 What do AOP Councillors do?

 AOP Councillors represent members within their region or particular membership group.
-A key role is to communicate with members either directly, or via our community forums, and to bring member feedback to the AOP at Council meetings, which take place three times a year.
+A key role is to communicate with members and to bring member feedback to the AOP at Council meetings, which take place three times a year.